igorferst/igorferst.github.io/_drafts/nondeterminstic-computation-biology.markdown

 Sophisticated emergent behavior is born out of the _interactions_ between these simple, myopic actors.

-The rest of this post is an attempt to imagine nondeterminsitic computation in these terms; as a system of simple, myopic computational entities where the "magic" of nondeterminism is not in the entities themselves but in their interactions.
+The rest of this post is an attempt to frame nondeterminsitic computation in these terms; as a system of simple, myopic computational entities where the "magic" of nondeterminism is not in the entities themselves but in their interactions.